Cosmo-Tech/cosmotech-api-csharp-client/docs/WorkspaceApi.md

             config.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new WorkspaceApi(config);
-            var organizationId = organizationId_example;  // string | the Organization identifier
+            var organizationId = "organizationId_example";  // string | the Organization identifier
-            var workspaceId = workspaceId_example;  // string | the Workspace identifier
+            var workspaceId = "workspaceId_example";  // string | the Workspace identifier
-            var file = BINARY_DATA_HERE;  // System.IO.Stream |
+            var file = new System.IO.MemoryStream(System.IO.File.ReadAllBytes("/path/to/file.txt"));  // System.IO.Stream |
-            var overwrite = true;  // bool? |  (optional)  (default to false) var destination = destination_example;  // string | Destination path.
+            var overwrite = false;  // bool? |  (optional)  (default to false) var destination = "destination_example";  // string | Destination path.
 Must end with a '/' if specifying a folder.
 Note that paths may or may not start with a '/', but they are always treated as relative to the Workspace root location.  (optional)

             try
             {